evilprince2009/Java-Image-Manipulation/README.md

 ### Implemented effects are listed below

+Let's add some effects to your favourite image without using Photoshop or any other softwares we usually use.
+How about doing it programmatically ?
+Here I used Java do do this.

 - BlueImage (`addBlueEffect(String outputImagePath): void`)
 - GrayScaleImage (`addGrayScale(String outputImagePath): void`)
 - GreenMatrix (`addGreenMatrix(String outputImagePath): void`)